stenet/az-203-prep/readme.md

 #### provision and configure Azure SQL Database serverless instances

-#### provision and configure Azure SQL and Azure PostgreSQL Hyperscale instaces
+#### provision and configure Azure SQL and Azure PostgreSQL Hyperscale instances

 ### Develop solutions that use blob storage